 At REPROCELL, we can optimize your precision medicine strategies with pharmacological data from human fresh tissue.
 Our biorepository and tissue network allow data to be generated from real patient samples to allow for more translational research.
 We have over two decades of experience establishing these clinically translational models which include ex vivo dermatology and gastroenterology assays.

-In collaboration with the Stratified Medicine Scotland Innovation Centre (SMS-IC) REPROCELL conducted a study that investigated inter-patient response to various standard of care treatments for chronic obstructive pulmonary disease (COPD).
-Clinical history, as well as pharmacological, genomic and transcriptomic data was collected and used to populate a database that aimed to find associations between patient response and genomics.
-A full description of the results is currently under review for publication and this can be accessed here.
+In collaboration with the Stratified Medicine Scotland Innovation Centre (SMS-IC) we investigated inter-patient responses to standard-of-care treatments for COPD.
+Clinical history, as well as pharmacological, genomic, and transcriptomic data was collected and used to find associations between patient responses, identifying two genes that may contribute.

 Find out more about this study from the authors: